 Shares can be repurchased by distribution in specie e.g. maybe the company owns property, and this asset could be distributed to a shareholder.
 Alternatively, the company could release a shareholder from an existing debt.
 However, the distribution will not receive capital treatment.

-A deferred buyback means the company pays the shareholder for the shares at a later date and/or in stages, i.e. for deferred consideration.
-There are restrictions on the in the Companies Act relating to payment for shares.
-The result is that the shareholder must protect himself against the company’s default in paying for the shares upon the buy back.
+If distributable reserves are likely to build up in the future a staged buy back can be attractive.
+Under a staged buy back all of the shares are bought back by the company but payment is deferred over a period of time.
+There are restrictions in the Companies Act relating to payment for shares.
+The result is that the shareholder must protect himself against the company’s default in paying for the shares at later stages.
 We protect shareholders by drafting guarantees and bespoke default clauses.

 Unless you qualify for capital treatment, shareholders are taxed on the payment received as if it was a dividend.
 HMRC’s key requirements to treat the buyback as capital include:

 HMRC conditions for capital taxation of the profit made by a shareholder

 - The shareholder must have held the trading company’s shares for five years;

 - The departing shareholder’s holding must substantially reduce;

 - There must be a solid business case; and

 - The buy back cannot be a part of a tax avoidance plan.